liuzhenyu-yyy/Game-of-the-Amazons-AI/README.md

  To perform game, just run main.exe.

 ## Description
- This is my code for the Amazons Lab in "Introduction to Computation (A)"  Course of [Prof. Yafei Dai](https://cs.pku.edu.cn/info/1182/1515.htm) in the automn semaster of 2018.
+ This is my code for the Amazons Lab in "Introduction to Computation (A)"  Course of [Prof. Yafei Dai](https://cs.pku.edu.cn/info/1182/1515.htm) in the autumn semester of 2018.
 The Amazons Lab required us to develop a c/c++ program for the [Game of the Amazons](https://en.wikipedia.org/wiki/Game_of_the_Amazons) with following features:

  - Main menu for selection (new game, save game, start new game, quit);
  - Chess board and piece indicated by ASCII art;